 You're in the right place if you...

-don’t feel comfortable saying what you mean and meaning what you say feel as though you're being taken advantage of and want to gain confidence to be firm with people and stop getting taken advantage of feel exhausted or steamrolled by loved ones and struggle setting boundaries with them want to gain some confidence in how awesome you are, but currently feel a little insecure and about what others think of you not good at coping with changes and transitions in your life
+want to learn to say what you mean and mean what you say want to gain confidence to be firm with people and stop getting taken advantage of feel exhausted or steamrolled by loved ones and want help in setting boundaries with them want to gain some confidence in how awesome you are, but currently feel a little insecure and about what others think of you don’t deal well with big changes and transitions in your life